Kush Queen produces premium CBD products that keep beauty and wellness in mind.

 How a farmer cares for their plants is vital for high-quality CBD products.
 Genetically modified nutrients and pesticides are typically used if the farmer does not carefully follow natural or organic practices.
 This needs to be avoided to create premium, pure-grade CBD.
 Once the plant is fully grown, it’s time to harvest it.

 Once the hemp is harvested, it’s called ‘bio mass’.
 This is the part of the process where the hemp is extracted from the physical plant.
 There are several ways you can remove the desired active molecules from the harvested plant known as extraction.
 Alcohol, CO2, butane, even just water or heat and pressure are known methods used in cannabis extraction.

 Kush Queen uses hemp extract that has been processed to the point where it is absolutely free of any residual solvents or is extracted through solvent-free methods.

 Once the oil is extracted it goes through a process called chromatography.
 This process separates the oil into different phases that contain different concentrations of molecules in order to create different types of finished extracts.

-Our team creates each product by hand, carefully weighing out each amount of CBD for our batch, so your products are accurately dosed.
-We combine it with other ingredients that we source with the same care as we do our CBD.
-Our production team compounds each product in our facilities, not just with care to the formulas, but with the shared passion of the products that we all love and use daily.
+The Kush Queen team creates each product by hand, carefully weighing each CBD amount for each batch so your products are accurately dosed.
+They combine it with other ingredients that are sourced with the same care as CBD.

-Most of our products take, on average, 3-5 days to make; including compounding, drying, filling, labelling, packaging, lab testing, and quality control.
-At any given time, I will personally pull samples off the line and use them.
-I am looking for the same fizz in the bath bomb from our original batches of 12.
+Most of the Kush Queen products take, on average, 3-5 days to make; including compounding, drying, filling, labelling, packaging, lab testing, and quality control.
+At any given time, the CEO of Kush Queen will personally pull samples off the line and use them.

-I hope this blog has given you some insight to how much work goes into your Kush Queen CBD products.
-Our brand is a labor of love and every product is carefully created for enhancing the CBD experience and providing a tranquil experience at every bath time.
+I hope this blog has given you some insight to how much work goes into your ultra-relaxing Kush Queen CBD bath bombs.
+Kush Queen brand is a labour of love; every product is carefully created for enhancing the CBD experience and providing a tranquil experience at every bath time.